Blog

 As a disabled Veteran, you are entitled to certain benefits in exchange for your honorable service to our country.
 However, even if your disabilities don’t add up to a VA disability rating of 100%, you may be entitled to Total Disability based on Individual Unemployability (TDIU).

-But what if you can hold down a job in some capacity?
+However, can you work if you receive TDIU?
+What if you can hold down a job in some capacity?
 Let’s explore how employment affects TDIU and your total benefits in more detail.

 What Is TDIU?